Overview

 <div>Counter : {counter}</div>

-renderFrontend is useful for more complex scenarios, where you want to outsource part of the rendering to the browser client, or where hybrid rendering does not yet work as expected.
+renderFrontend is useful for more complex scenarios, where you want to offload some rendering to the browser client, or where hybrid rendering is not working as expected.

 Frontend Slots